Ebonsignori/Pitch-Trainer-Midi/README.md

 Production build is not tested.

+## Instruments

+A list of instruments used can be found [in this repo](https://github.com/Ebonsignori/pitch-trainer-instruments/tree/master/instruments).
+If you'd like to add an instrument it should be picked up by this app, feel free to open a PR

 ## Work in Progress

 This was a two weekend MVP thrown together haphazardly and needs a lot of polish before it's done.
 Currently only intervals are supported, and option select is super laggy since everything is re-rendering on each input.
 The app is usable for Intervals, which is all I need atm.